 Alcohol & Drug Rehab Centers in Ridgely, Maryland

 There are so many available paths to recovery that will fit your needs, responsibilities and insurance and financial parameters.
 Programs of shorter or longer lengths exist, each completed in a variety of ways to support you in your quest for sober living.
 You have the option of treatment in a long-term inpatient facility or an outpatient facility, or, a combination of both.
-Whatever length of treatment you prefer, there are many rehab programs in and around Caroline County to fill the need.
+Whatever length of treatment you prefer, there are many rehab programs to fill the need.

 If you or someone you love prefers a highly structured and monitored program, you will do well in a residential treatment facility with 24/7 care.
 The length of inpatient programs varies, from 28 days to 90 days or sometimes longer.
 Inpatient programs typically begin with a medically controlled detox process.
-After the detox phase, you will receive intensive group and individual therapies, activities and counseling on nutrition and stress relief and learn coping strategies for when you return to daily living.
-If you choose inpatient recovery, you will temporarily live at this facility, whether it’s located nearby or in another town or state.
+After the detox phase, you receive intensive group and individual therapies, activities and counseling on nutrition and stress relief, and learn coping strategies for when you return to daily life.
+If you choose inpatient recovery treatment, you will temporarily live onsite at the facility, whether it’s located nearby or in another town or state.

 Although it can be confusing to choose from the various rehab programs, the process can be made easier by becoming familiar with the types of therapy and programs each facility offers and what is covered under insurance.
 Different people have success with different programs; one size doesn’t fit every patient’s needs.
-When choosing a Ridgely drug rehab center or a Ridgely alcohol rehab center, take time to consider what every facility offers to determine the best option.
+When choosing a drug rehab center or an alcohol rehab center, take time to consider what every facility offers to determine the best fit for your situation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.